Sebastian7700/nordvpn-switcher-pro/README.md

 #### Server Selection Strategy (How to select)

 - **Best available (recommended for IP rotation)**: Uses NordVPN's algorithm to find a server with the best combination of low latency (distance from you) and low load.
 This is ideal for quickly getting a new, high-performance IP.
-- **Randomized by load (recommended for Geo rotation)**: Fetches *all* available servers for your chosen scope, groups them by load (0-20%, 20-30%, 30-40%, etc.), and picks a random server from the lowest-load bucket that is still unused.
-This provides greater server diversity.
+- **Randomized by load (recommended for simple Geo rotation)**: Fetches *all* available servers for your chosen scope, groups them by load (0-20%, 20-30%, 30-40%, etc.), and picks a random server from the lowest-load bucket that is still unused.
+This provides greater server diversity than "Best available".
+Note that locations with many servers will naturally appear more frequently.
+- **Randomized by country/city (Advanced Geo rotation)**: During setup, you may be offered advanced geo-rotation strategies.
+These ensure that each new connection is in a different country or city than the last.
+This strategy prioritizes geographic diversity above all else, which may result in a smaller pool of available servers.
+Even when falling back to the cache, the switcher will still attempt to pick a server from a different location than the last one, ensuring the rotation pattern is maintained.

 ## Visual Setup Examples